Confidence through creative thinking.

 Everyone in the session raised their hand when it came to experiencing Imposter Syndrome, which is a massive part of acknowledging how pervasive it is and that we are not alone.
 This can be half the battle when tackling these feelings.

-Perspective and perception are the keys to understanding and change.
+Perspective and perception are the keys to understanding, to challenge and to change.
 I guided the participants through some activities to help them remove their emotions from feelings of imposter syndrome and start reflecting on more of the facts and expertise they bring to their professional situations.

 One of the members also created a picture of how she perceived the environment for confidence to grow, as shown below.